webcomics/dosage/doc/web/content/comics/SmackJeeves_NeonGlow_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
-<th>Description</th><td><textarea name="description" cols="40" rows="3">Animals exposed to a special nuclear radiation and die become what is called a Neons.
+<th>Description</th><td><textarea name="description" cols="40" rows="3">Animals that are exposed to a special nuclear radiation and die become what is called a neon.
 Neons are a phantom/zombie creatures that can be dangerous.
-Its up to Zedof and Jake to hunt them down to keep them from harming the public.
+It's up to Zedof and Jake to hunt them down to keep them from harming the public.
 May have some light boy love, but it is not the main focus of the comic.</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://neonglow.smackjeeves.com/comics/" size="40"/></td>